CurtisNewbie/PDF-Element-Extractor/README.md

     For example:

-    If you enter in invalid string in "from" textfield and a number "10" in "to" textfield as follows:
+    If you enter an invalid string in "from" textfield and a number "10" in "to" textfield as follows:

         Page From "abc" To 10